Breast Augmentation Maryland

 - Listed in “America’s Top Surgeons” by the Consumer Research Council of America

-The key to deciding on breast implant size is to consider the size of the patient as a whole.
+The key to breast implant sizing is to consider the size of the patient as a whole.
 The breasts must balance with the rest of the body.
 The goal is to find an implant that provides enough curve under the arm to achieve a balanced, hourglass figure.

 In a consultation, you’ll try on several implant sizers.
 We’ll first identify the right implant width and then move on to the projection – looking at the difference between low, moderate, and high profile implants.

 “When I size a patient, I don’t think in cup size.
 Instead, I think about the patient’s size.
 I try to find implants that balance with the height, shoulders and hips.
 An implant that is too small will look like a torpedo, but an implant that is too big will make the patient look top-heavy.”

 Breast implants can be filled with a saline solution (salt water) or silicone gel.

 Silicone breast implants are highly popular because they look and feel more natural, with a softer touch and minor rippling under the breast.
 However, they’re more expensive, can require a slightly larger incision, and the volume cannot be adjusted because they are sealed.
 Plus, MRI check-ups are recommended long-term to screen for rupture.

 Saline implants are filled with sterile salt water.
 The implants are inserted empty and filled once they’re in place.
 If a saline implant happens to rupture, it will deflate, but your body will safely absorb the saline.

 The right choice will depend on the patient and their needs.